Coronavirus update for John Muir Way users

 17 Dec 2020

 This article is intended to provide information on the status of the trail only and will be updated as the coronavirus situation evolves.
 For the latest advice on coronavirus and travel, please visit the Scottish Government website.

-However, given the fluid nature of guidance on travel and what facilities can operate, if you're planning a trip on the route, please check the latest government advice first.
-This is particularly important during a period when much of the central belt has travel restrictions in place concerning non-essential journeys between different health board areas.
+Given the fluid nature of guidance on travel and what facilities can operate, if you're planning a trip on the route, please check the latest government advice first.
+This is particularly important now as there are travel restrictions in place concerning non-essential journeys.
+Scottish Government guidance on travel can be found here.

 For further guidance on responsible access to the outdoors at this time, visit the Scottish Outdoor Access Code website.
 For the section in Loch Lomond & Trossachs National Park, please see their guidance for visitors.

 Attractions, Facilities and Services